EarthmanT/e2e/README.md

   * [Utilities Plugin 1.4.5](https://github.com/cloudify-incubator/cloudify-utilities-plugin/releases/download/1.4.5/cloudify_utilities_plugin-1.4.5-py27-none-linux_x86_64-centos-Core.wgn)
   * [Kubernetes Plugin 2.0.0](https://github.com/cloudify-incubator/cloudify-kubernetes-plugin/releases/download/2.0.0/cloudify_kubernetes_plugin-2.0.0-py27-none-linux_x86_64-centos-Core.wgn)

-**For each link listed above, upload the plugin by copying the URL and pasting it in the upload plugins form as shown below.**
+**To upload each plugin from the list, copy the URL and paste it in the upload plugins form:**

-On the left navigation menu, select System Resources.
+1. Go to the System Resources page.

   ![Upload Plugins: Left Navigation Menu][add-secrets-nav]

-Locate the "Plugins" panel.
-Click **Upload**.
+1. In the Plugins panel, click **Upload**.

   ![Upload Plugins: Panel][upload-plugins-panel]

-Paste the URL in the _URL_ field and click **Upload**.
+1. Paste the URL in the _URL_ field and click **Upload**.

   ![Upload Plugins: Form][upload-plugins-form]

 ## Create Example Networks

-Having created your tenant, created secrets, and uploaded plugins, you are now in a position to prepare the IaaS environments.
-In this demo, and all new examples, we handle network creating via network blueprints.
-These can be thought of a "Network as a Service" deployments.
+Now that you created your tenant, created secrets, and uploaded plugins, you can prepare the IaaS environments.
+In this demo and all new examples, we create networks with network blueprints.
+You can think if this process as a "Network as a Service" deployments.

-In this demo, you will need two "Network as a Service" deployments.
-One for AWS and one for Openstack:
+In this demo, you need two "Network as a Service" deployments: one for AWS and one for Openstack.

   * [AWS Network Blueprint](https://github.com/cloudify-examples/aws-example-network/archive/master.zip)
   * [Openstack Network Blueprint](https://github.com/cloudify-examples/openstack-example-network/archive/master.zip)
   * [Agent Keys](https://github.com/cloudify-examples/helpful-blueprint/archive/master.zip): This is not a network blueprint, but creates the agents SSH key pairs that are used in the demo blueprints.

-**For each link listed above, upload the blueprint, create the deployment, and execute install as shown below.**
+**For each component: upload the blueprint, create the deployment, and execute install:**

+1. Upload the Kubernetes cluster blueprint:
-On the left navigation menu, select Local Blueprints, the click **Upload**.
+    1. In the Local Blueprints page, click **Upload**.

-![Upload Blueprints: Left Navigation Menu][blueprints-nav]
+    1. Enter the blueprint details:
+        1. In the blueprint package URL, enter the URL for the component.
+(Right-click the component name and copy the link)

-Right-click on the name of the blueprint above to copy the link and paste it in the _URL_ field, provide a _Blueprint Name_, such as `aws` or `openstack`.
-Choose the _Blueprint filename_, for AWS this is `update-blueprint.yaml` and for Openstack this is `simple-blueprint.yaml`.
-Click **Upload**.
+        1. Enter a _Blueprint Name_ (for example, `aws` or `openstack`) and select the Blueprint filename.
+For AWS this is `update-blueprint.yaml` and for Openstack this is `simple-blueprint.yaml`.
+    1. Click **Upload**.

 _In the AWS package, there is a `simple-blueprint.yaml` blueprint and an `update-blueprint.yaml`.
 If you want to show deployment update, you can first deploy the `simple-blueprint.yaml` and update the deployment with the `update-blueprint.yaml` blueprint._

     ![Upload Blueprints: Form][blueprints-form]

-You should now see the blueprint that you just uploaded.
-Click **Deploy**.

-![Upload Blueprints: Panel][blueprints-panel]

-Fill out the deployments form.
-For `Deployment name`, use the same name as the blueprint, for example `aws`.
-For the Openstack network deployment, the input `external_network_name` should be set to `external_network`.
+:Warning: If the upload takes a long time or fails because of the size of the `zip` file, we recommend that you use the CLI to upload the file.

+1. Deploy the blueprint:
+    1. On the new blueprint, click **Deploy**.
+    1. Enter the deployment details:
+        1. In the Deployment name field, enter the same name as the blueprint.
+(For example, `aws`)
+        1. In the network_deployment_name field for your Openstack network deployment, enter `external_network` for the `external_network_name` input.
+    1. Click **Deploy**.

     ![Create Deployments: Panel][deployments-panel]

-On the left navigation menu, select Deployments.

-![Create Deployments: Left Navigation Menu][deployments-nav]

-Locate the deployment that you just created and execute the install workflow.
+1. Find the deployment that you created and execute the install workflow.

   ![Create Deployments: Install][deployments-install]

 # Demo